-Those are just a couple of examples of things that people don’t realize are happening in their strategic decision making.
-So the thing you need to know is that strategic decision making is learned and taught.
-You’re not born knowing how to gain high quality perspective or make excellent strategic decisions.
-So depending on the leadership you’ve had, you may even have some bad information on decision making.
-So we’re going to talk about that kind of stuff today to help you to get to making better decisions.
-So, today’s episode is brought to you by the next level leadership event.
-Folks, lacking strong decision making can be a big piece of what holds your business back, what’s standing in the way of you and your business goals?
-Maybe it’s the overwhelm that you experience everyday.
+Those are just a couple of examples of things that people don’t realize are happening in their strategic decision-making.
+So the thing you need to know is that strategic decision-making is learned and taught.
+You’re not born knowing how to gain high-quality perspective or make excellent strategic decisions.
+So depending on the leadership you’ve had, you may even have some bad information on decision-making.
+So we’re going to talk about that kind of stuff today to help you to get to make better decisions.
+So, today’s episode is brought to you by the next-level leadership event.
+Folks, lacking strong decision-making can be a big piece of what holds your business back, what’s standing in the way of you and your business goals?
+Maybe it’s the overwhelm that you experience every day.

 Maybe it’s the struggles with leading team members.
 Maybe it’s not getting the right clients in the door.
 It could be a ton of things.
 Here’s the thing that we want to do for you.
 We want to help you solve these frustrations and lead your team to success in 2019.
 At the Next-Level Leadership LIVE Event you can get the tools to do that in three days.
 You can get the tools to accomplish your growth goals, to create the culture that you need that produces champions.
 You can get the information to get you out of the stuff you should not be focusing on as a leader.
 Listen, there are so many things that you’re focusing on as a leader that you should not be doing.
 You need to kill the leadership crazy cycle number one lesson that we push into our clients here to get them freed from that so they can make huge changes in their business.

 You can get this information on how to do this and change the way you do business at the Next-Level Leadership LIVE Event.
 Here’s just some of the transformations our clients have seen 8,169 net profit increase in one year.
-That’s just from the next level mastermind clients.
+That’s just from the next-level mastermind clients.
 That’s just from the clients that have gone through that process.
 Collectively over 8000% increase in one year’s time.
 Leaders that are shifting and learning how to kill the leadership crazy cycle that are getting 30 hours a week back to lead their people to success and having the tools to do it successfully, not just sitting there twiddling their thumbs going, well, what do I do now?
 Actually leading people to grow their business, 46% gross profit increase in one year, 25% team productivity increase in eight months.
-These are the things that our clients are experiencing.
-Guys, you can have the same stuff, so registration is open now.

-Go to ChrisLoCurto.com/events and get your tail to this event to get the results you want in your leadership and business.
-Now how to make stronger strategic decisions in business.
-I had a next level mastermind call with a client recently where he was seeing the effects of poor decision making in his business.
+I had a next-level mastermind call with a client recently where he was seeing the effects of poor decision-making in his business.
 Now they’re a pretty large company.
 They’re in the engineering space with thousands of employees.
 But what we’re going to talk about today happens across all industries and in all businesses.